*Post UPDATED May 6, 2022

-A couple of years back, I went on a mission to find underwear that fit, that I felt good in, and that were comfortable to wear.
-I also wanted to move away from toxic, big brand companies, who treat their garment horribly and often have no idea what we want from our undergarments.
+About 5 years ago after having my twins, I went on a mission to find underwear that fit, that I felt good in, and that were comfortable to wear.
+I also wanted to move away from toxic, big brand companies, who treat their garment workers horribly and often have no idea what we want from our undergarments.
 I was looking for natural fabrics that breathe and also wash and wear well.
 Luckily, there are now several brands doing the work to be better and create undergarments that are healthier for the planet and for us to wear.
 (Note: The undies I’m wearing in this post are from Free Label and no longer available.
 The bras are and I talk more about them at the bottom of this post.)

 Aisle Period Underwear: The Good for the Planet and Your Period Underwear